A General Framework for Powerful Confounder Adjustment in Omics Association Studies: Real Data Analysis

 \subsection{Gene expression data}

 Finally, we consider a Pouchitis dataset \citep{Morgan2015}, where the goal is to identify gene expressions associated with patient outcomes in a cohort with ileal pouch-anal anastomosis (IPAA) surgery in the past one year, adjusting for potential confounders such as antibiotics use and sex.
 This dataset considered a large population of patients having undergone IPAA at Mount Sinai Hospital, Canada.
 The expression levels of 19,908 genes were measured in two sites, the J-pouch and the pre-pouch ileum (PPI), using the procedure described in \citep{Morgan2015}.
 We considered the biopsies collected only from the pouch ($n = 74$) in this example.
 The conditioning variables were sex, smoking status, and antibiotic use in the previous month.
 The variable of interest is the disease outcome, including FAP (Familial Adenomatous Polyposis), No Pouchitis, Acute Pouchitis, Chronic Pouchitis, and Crohn's Disease like Inflammation.
-Figure \ref{fig:pouchitis} shows the number of genes identified as associated with the disease outcome conditioning on sex, smoking status, and antibiotic usage.
-At the FDR level of 0.05, the MF-2DFDR identifies the maximum number of genes (2345), followed by 1DFDR-MS (1811) and BH procedure (1640), respectively.
+As the variable of interest is nominal, we did not use the RV coefficients in this case.
+Figure \ref{fig:combined}c shows the number of genes identified as associated with the disease outcome conditioning on sex, smoking status, and antibiotic usage.
+At the FDR level of 0.05, the 2dFDR+ identifies the maximum number of genes (2345), followed by MS-1dFDR (1811) and BH procedure (1640), respectively.